junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas listens attentively.
 "You have many good friends," he comments as Dean finishes.

 Dean chuckles.
 "Yeah, that's one way to put it."
-He pats on Cas's arms again.
+He pats Cas's arms again.
 "All to help save my best friend.
 I never thought I'd see that coming one day."

 "How is Sam?
 And your parents?"
 Cas asks then.